uvarc/rc-website/content/userinfo/rivanna/software/matlab.md

 module load matlab/R2020a

 ndim=12000;
-nloop=100000;
+nloop=2000;
 # Run Matlab parallel program program
  matlab -nodisplay -nosplash  \
  -r "gpuTest1(${ndim},${nloop},'${SLURMD_NODENAME}_${SLURM_JOB_ID}');exit;"
 ```

 The function `gpuTest1` looks like the following.
+For further information, see [https://www.mathworks.com/help/parallel-computing/examples/run-matlab-functions-on-multiple-gpus.html](https://www.mathworks.com/help/parallel-computing/examples/run-matlab-functions-on-multiple-gpus.html)

 ```
- function  [a]=gpuTest1(ndim,nloop,jobid)
+function  [a_cpu]=gpuTest1(ndim,nloop,jobid)
 % Example to test gpu nodes
 % ndim: dimension of matrix
 % jobid: Slurm job id  for save saving output to job specific file
+% nloop is number of time for parallel loop to run

- % Check to see if you have a GPU device on your machine: gpuDeviceCount parpool('local',gpuDeviceCount);
+% Check to see if you have a GPU device on your machine: disp(['number of gpus ', num2str(gpuDeviceCount)])

+% Create pool of workers across the gpus parpool('local',gpuDeviceCount);

+% Display the gpus
 spmd
    gpuDevice
 end

- % preallocate output array
+% preallocate output gpu array a=zeros(nloop, 1,'double','gpuArray');
- % ndim= 8172;

- % Create a random matrix
- matrixCPU = rand(ndim,ndim);

- %Start by placing the matrixCPU onto the GPU device: matrixGPU = gpuArray(matrixCPU);
- %Compute the fft of the matrixGPU: tic parfor k=1:nloop outGPU = fft(matrixGPU);
- %Finish the timer and print out results: end
+tic
+parfor k=1:nloop
+% create random 2-D array on gpu, perform 2-D fft and get maximum value a(k) = max(max(abs(fft2((rand(ndim,'double','gpuArray'))))));
+end

 %Wait for the transfer to complete: wait(gpuDevice)

- %Gather the results from the GPU back to the CPU: a = gather(outGPU);
+%Gather the results from the GPU back to the CPU: a_cpu = gather(a);
+a_cpu(1:10)  % Display first 10 elements of output array

- delete(gcp('nocreate'));
+delete(gcp('nocreate')); % delete parallel pool
 tGPU = toc;
 disp(['Total time on GPU: ' num2str(tGPU)])
+disp(['ndim = ', num2str(ndim), '   nloop = ', num2str(nloop)])

 end
 ```